-Nicola is a research assistant working with Professor Simon Baron-Cohen, Dr Carrie Allison, and the Cambridge Lifespan Autism Spectrum Service (CLASS) on the national 3Di project.
+Nicola was a research assistant working with Professor Simon Baron-Cohen, Dr Carrie Allison, and the Cambridge Lifespan Autism Spectrum Service (CLASS) on the national 3Di project.

-She completed her BSc in Applied Clinical Psychology at the University of Kent and is currently studying for her MSc at University College London.
+She completed her BSc in Applied Clinical Psychology at the University of Kent.
 Her research projects have included: investigating parental perceptions of challenging behaviour in autistic children, and comparing social and visual perspective taking in young people with and without an autism diagnosis.
-For her MSc, Nicola plans to investigate familial identity where a child is receiving palliative care.
+For her MSc, Nicola investigated familial identity where a child is receiving palliative care.
 Prior to her current role, she spent 5 years working clinically within CAMHS and paediatric services.

 Nicola’s research interests include the physical health of autistic individuals , particularly within oncology and palliative care settings.
 She is passionate about service user involvement and is active in ensuring that everyone has a voice to make changes within clinical and research settings.